simpolism/backrooms.htm/README.md

 **I know it's insecure to put your API keys in a browser, so use at your own risk.**

-I recommend using openrouter over the other options because it doesn't have the same rate limits.
-But using Hyperbolic's 405b-base model is really fun!

 ## Usage

 To run locally, first install packages with `pnpm i` then run the development server with `pnpm start`.